danprince/ichor/README.md

 * Minimap should probably have a camera, so that you could play in a huge dungeon without issue.
 * Thinking a bit about saving again.
 Can't just save seed + entities because even tiny changes to the generator will mess up seeds.
 Need so many classes to implement serialization...
 * Need to bring back the registry to support saving properly.
 * Want to rework the renderer model to make a more generic renderer that can handle sprites fine.
+Bonus points if it supports upscaled rendering too.
 * Terrain types need a colour for the minimap to be able to handle them correctly.
 * Wondering about making FX a first class citizen, like entities are.
 Could make them a pure renderer concern and send them to the renderer via an event.
 Sounds good!
 * Could do more complex template stitching by getting the binary pattern for each cardinal direction (e.g. 111111111101111) shows a gap of 1 block.
 Would mean it would be possible to connect far more interesting templates together.
+* Could make the tilemap parser pluggable, to support autotiling etc.
+* Some kind of component that marks an entity as fixed, so that they are never unloaded and stored with a room?
+* How to prevent the "turn" event when an action was unsuccessful?
+E.g. walked into a wall.
+* How should the animation system work?
+The renderer shouldn't really know about the game entities.
+* Giving up on mouse support for now.
+Can revisit that later.
+* Could have a renderer mode that ignores animations / fx and only renders after turn events.

 ```
 // Going to be an enormous blob of JSON.